AeroSports

 Realtime controller and sensor network powering gameplay interactions across rooms, from USR RS422-over-Ethernet systems to custom Arduino and ESP-based controller stacks.

-USR-N510 / USR-N540 backbone
+USR-N510 / USR-N540

-RS422 -> Ethernet controller network
+RS422 to Ethernet controller chain

-Custom Arduino + ESP controllers
+Custom Arduino + ESP

 Realtime sensor state updates

-Protocol design + hardware layout
+Protocol + hardware layout design

 Overview